Smith & Nephew plc (LON:SN) Receives GBX 1,693.40 Average PT from Analysts

-Smith & Nephew plc (LON:SN – Get Rating) has earned a consensus recommendation of “Buy” from the six analysts that are covering the firm, Marketbeat Ratings reports.
-Two analysts have rated the stock with a hold recommendation and four have issued a buy recommendation on the company.
-The average twelve-month price objective among brokers that have covered the stock in the last year is GBX 1,693.40 ($22.07).
+Shares of Smith & Nephew plc (LON:SN – Get Rating) have been assigned an average recommendation of “Buy” from the six research firms that are currently covering the company, Marketbeat reports.
+Two investment analysts have rated the stock with a hold recommendation and four have assigned a buy recommendation to the company.
+The average twelve-month target price among brokers that have issued a report on the stock in the last year is GBX 1,693.40 ($22.07).

-A number of equities research analysts have issued reports on the stock.
-JPMorgan Chase & Co. reiterated a “neutral” rating and set a GBX 1,442 ($18.79) target price on shares of Smith & Nephew in a report on Friday, April 1st.
-Barclays increased their price objective on Smith & Nephew from GBX 1,670 ($21.76) to GBX 1,680 ($21.89) and gave the company an “overweight” rating in a research note on Tuesday, April 5th.
-Royal Bank of Canada restated an “outperform” rating and set a GBX 1,700 ($22.15) price target on shares of Smith & Nephew in a report on Thursday, March 24th.
-Finally, Berenberg Bank reiterated a “buy” rating and issued a GBX 1,840 ($23.98) price objective on shares of Smith & Nephew in a research note on Thursday, March 3rd.
+SN has been the topic of several research analyst reports.
+JPMorgan Chase & Co. reissued a “neutral” rating and set a GBX 1,442 ($18.79) price target on shares of Smith & Nephew in a report on Friday, April 1st.
+Berenberg Bank reaffirmed a “buy” rating and issued a GBX 1,840 ($23.98) target price on shares of Smith & Nephew in a report on Thursday, March 3rd.
+Barclays raised their target price on Smith & Nephew from GBX 1,670 ($21.76) to GBX 1,680 ($21.89) and gave the stock an “overweight” rating in a report on Tuesday, April 5th.
+Finally, Royal Bank of Canada reaffirmed an “outperform” rating and issued a GBX 1,700 ($22.15) target price on shares of Smith & Nephew in a report on Thursday, March 24th.

 Smith & Nephew plc, together with its subsidiaries, develops, manufactures, markets, and sells medical devices worldwide.
 The company offers knee implant products for knee replacement procedures; hip implants for the reconstruction of hip joints; and trauma and extremities products that include internal and external devices used in the stabilization of severe fractures and deformity correction procedures.